-5.2.6 Serial Flash Drivers (RCM5750/RCM5760 only)
+5.2.6 Serial Flash Drivers (not supported on RCM5700/RCM5710)

 The Dynamic C LIB\SerialFlash\SFLASH.LIB library provides the function calls needed to use the serial flash.
 The FAT file system function calls from in the Dynamic C LIB\FileSystem\FAT_CONFIG.LIB library are not supported.